 Diane Randall is the Executive Secretary of the Friends Committee on National Legislation.
 Diane leads FCNL’s staff to effectively educate and lobby for the policies and legislative priorities established by FCNL’s General Committee.
 A lifelong advocate for peace and social justice, Diane is a fierce proponent for citizen engagement that advances policies and practices to create a better society for all.

-Policy Associate, Sustainable Energy and Environment
+Legislative Representative, Sustainable Energy and Environment

 Hannah Graf Evans